google/VoltAir/doc/src/main/Main.md

   * **Initialization ordering issues**

     The UI, upon creation, needs to access managers, like [TextureManager][], which has yet to be created and initialized.
-As a result, we delayed creation of the [Ui][] `Item` until after these dependencies had been initialized and then dynamically inserted the UI into the scene graph.
+As a result, we delayed creation of the [Ui][] `Item` until after these dependencies had been initialized and then dynamically insert the UI into the scene graph.

 [APIReference]: ../../API-Ref/html/annotated.html
 [Contributing]: ../../contributing/html/index.html